BdR76/CSVLint/docs/readme.md

 ### Align vertically ###

 Align vertically, will add white space to vertically align all columns.
+The amount of white space is based on the column widths.

 This can be useful for viewing the data, but it's not recommended to store the data with this extra white space.
-The file size will become unnecessary large and it will potentially be harder for other applications to process the data correctly.
+The file size will become unnecessary large and it will be more difficult or even impossible for other applications to process the data correctly.

 Validate data
 -------------